 If you can buy a property with a monthly mortgage of $1000, then your net cash flow each month could be as high as be $600 ($1600 in rent – $1000 for mortgage).

-However, there’s a high likelihood that you’ll have to need some of that cash flow to covers repairs and maintenance on the property from time to time.
+However, there’s a high likelihood that you’ll need some of that cash flow to cover repairs and maintenance on the property from time to time.

 Accounting for Property Repairs and Maintenance